-GOAL: The goal is to prevent your customers from thinking that your business’s sole intention is to provide them with recompensation instead of sincere apologies.
+GOAL: The goal is to prevent your customers from thinking that your business’s sole intention is to provide them with a recompensation instead of to sincerely apologise.

-BENEFITS: Recognising the failure, your business shows its human side.
-Apologising to the customers, it expresses its humbleness.
-But explaining your side of the story with the help of storytelling, you decrease the possibility that, despite the recompensation, the collaboration ends with a “happily never after”.
+BENEFITS: Acknowledging the failure allows your business to show its humble side.
+Apologising to the customers helps your brand to reconnect with them.
+Moreover, by explaining your side of the story, you decrease the possibility that, despite the recompensation, the collaboration ends with a “happily never after”.